Table of Contents

 2.4.2.
 Compound numbers

-As seen previously each group of numbers is linked to the others with ná.
+As seen previously the unit is linked to the whole number with ná.

 Numeral | Cardinal |